ahmedbesbes/React-App-Flask-SSL/README.md

 - Building a simple React front-end using the Material-UI library
 - Designing a Flask API that receives data from the front-end
 - Setting up a domain name and an SSL certificate with Nginx
+- Configuring an AWS instance with a static IP and a domain name
+- Deployment using docker-compose

+The goal is to learn how these components interact with each other.

 ### Screenshot of the app